Discover the World Famous Art Culture of St Ives and Cornwall

 Lanhydrock House & Garden

-From its imposing gate to the stunning grounds on which it sits, there’s few finer places to spend a day in Cornwall than Lanhydrock House.
+From its imposing gate to the stunning grounds on which it sits, there are few finer places to spend a day in Cornwall than Lanhydrock House.
 As a National Trust property, it’s been deemed of supreme value to the British public and thankfully, it’s custodians have kept it in absolutely remarkable conditions.

 We won’t spoil what’s in store for you, but rest assured that you’ll enjoy the intersection between history, art and design.